weathermaker/bundyfx.github.io/_posts/2016-11-26-getting-to-know-consul.md

 * [Health Checks](#health-checks)

-As you can see from the [Readme](https://github.com/hashicorp/consul/blob/master/README.md), Consul is a tool for service discovery and configuration.
-You might say, *'Service discovery.. pfft, Why would I need that?'* and unless you're getting your hand into the Docker scene you may be correct.
+As you can see from the [Readme](https://github.com/hashicorp/consul/blob/master/README.md), Consul is a tool for service discovery and configuration *(and more!)*.
+You might say, *'Service discovery.. pfft, Why would I need that?'* and unless you're getting your hand into the Docker and/or rapid scaling scene you may be correct.

-As we pile more and more Services into Docker the chances of services fighting with each other grows.
+As we pile more and more services into Docker the chances of a fight breaking for resources, routing or monitoring rapidly increases.
 Maybe you've got fifty services running and you need to manage the listening ports for all of these.
-Add in the associated databases in which some of these services use and you would need to be some sort of magician to remember this all.
+Add in the associated databases in which some of these services use and you would need to be some sort of magician to remember names, ports and who is talking to who.

 One might say: *'why bother specifying static ports in Docker?'*